“When I dare to be powerful, to use my strength in the service of my vision, then it becomes less and less important whether I am afraid.”

 Screen Shot 2021-10-10 at 11.31.04 PM.png

-She is a Master of Public Health candidate at the Johns Hopkins Bloomberg School of Public Health, focusing on epidemiology and biostatistics.
-Erica aims to harness data science, technology, and storytelling to strengthen health systems, improve population health, and amplify community voices.
+She is a Master of Public Health candidate at the Johns Hopkins Bloomberg School of Public Health, focused on health systems and data analytics.
+With training in epidemiology and biostatistics, Erica aims to harness data science, technology, and storytelling to strengthen health systems, inform health policy, and improve population health.

-Beyond her literary endeavors, Erica is a fierce advocate for research, advocacy, and social justice.
-Her time as a trainee at the National Cancer Institue underscored her commitment to equitable research and healthcare.
+Beyond her literary endeavors, Erica is deeply committed to advancing research and improving public health.
+Her time as a trainee at the National Cancer Institute strengthened her commitment to delivering high-quality research and expanding access to quality healthcare.

 To view Erica’s peer-reviewed publications, click here.